Blockstream/satellite/README.md

 **Note on “Universal” LNB:**

->A Universal LNB, also known as Universal Ku band LNB, is one that supports two
+>A Universal LNB, also known as Universal Ku band LNB, is an LNB that supports
->distinct frequency sub-bands within the Ku band, the so-called "low band" (10.7
->to 11.7 GHz) and "high band" (11.7 to 12.75 GHz).
-This type of LNB can indeed
->be used in a Blockstream Satellite receiver setup.
-However, you should be aware
->that a 22 kHz tone must be sent to the Universal LNB in order to switch its
->sub-band.
-Since the setup described in this guide is receiver-only, it is not
->able to generate the 22 kHz tone by itself.
-In this case, a "22 kHz tone
->generator" is needed.
-The exception would be in case the default sub-band
->(typically the low band, from 10.7 to 11.7 GHz) that the Universal LNB operates
->already suits the frequency you need in your coverage area, in which case you
->can use the LNB without a tone generator.
+>both "Ku low" and "Ku high" bands.
+We recommend using this type of LNB only
+>within Ku low band region, that is, within coverage of either Telstar 11N
+>Africa or Telstar 11N Europe.
 >
+>The rationale is that a 22 kHz tone must be sent to the Universal LNB in order
+>to switch its sub-band.
+However, since the setup described in this guide is
+>receiver-only, it is not able to generate the 22 kHz tone by itself.
+Now,
+>because the default Ku sub-band of Universal LNBs is typically the low band, it
+>is often acceptable to use these within Ku low band region, as the 22 kHz tone
+>generator won't be necessary.
+>
->In case you do need the other sub-band (i.e. the high band) of the Universal
+>In case you do want to switch the sub-band of an Universal LNB in order to use
->LNB, you will need to place the 22 kHz tone generator inline between the LNB
+>it within Ku high band region, you will need to place a 22 kHz tone generator
->and the power inserter.
-This is because the tone generator uses power from the
+>inline between the LNB and the power inserter.
+This is because the tone
->inserter while delivering the tone directly to the LNB.
+>generator uses power from the inserter while delivering the tone directly to
+>the LNB.
 >
 >Such tone generators can be found in the market as pure
 >generators.
 Alternatively, you can get a "satellite finder" device that embeds